murkl/arch-os/docs/REFERENCE.md

 A snapshot of `@` skips a subvolume mounted inside it, so a rollback keeps all six untouched.

 Mounted `defaults,noatime,compress=zstd`.
-Written once in `modules/installer/module.sh` and once in `modules/recovery/module.sh` - **the two must not drift apart**.
+Written once, in `oak.sh`, which both modules are given.
 The Recovery mounts whichever a disk actually has, so an older layout still opens.

 **Note:** _`/var/tmp` is `chmod 1777` right after it is made, before systemd-tmpfiles would get to it._